 Due to the heavy friction that limits the speed of the train, I decided to remove all the trailer electrical pickups and replace them with an electrical coupling.
 I therefore unsolder the wires off the lighting circuit, to remove the bogies and all the pickup strips, which are sandwiched between the bogie girders and plastic closures.
 These should be put back as they contribute to support the chassis.
 I also remove the moving parts of the inverter switch, which are clipped on the axles.

 The rear printed circuit board, which bears the lantern lamps, is removed too.

-There is little to change: the wires path towards the coupler and the improvement of the elongated drawbar guidance which, due to the passage of these wires, will tend to escape, blocking and causing derailments.
+There is little to change: the wires’ path towards the coupling and the improvement of the elongated drawbar guidance which, due to the passage of these wires, will tend to escape, blocking and causing derailments.
 I noticed the problem through testing.